The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Method

-We use the sensitivity map to generate a catalogue of random points following \citet{Georgakakis2008MNRAS.388.1205G}.
+We use the sensitivity map to generate a catalog of random points following \citet{Georgakakis2008MNRAS.388.1205G}.
 Armed with this, we estimate that masking all X-ray sources removes 27.13\% of the events (and 6.9\% of the area) in the 0.5--2 keV band.
 The least stringent mask, `M3', removes 24.14\% of the events (and 6.1\% of the area; see Table \ref{tab:mask:length}).

 The baseline mask used in this study is the M1 mask: all sources are masked except for sources identified as galaxy groups or clusters at $0.05\leq z\leq0.3$.
-Indeed, masking these extended sources would bias low the X-ray profiles of high mass galaxies.
-The other masks enable us the investigation of systematic effects due to the masking procedure.
-In particular, we will present a detailed comparison with the results from the M3 mask, which include in addition the emission from all the GAMA sources detected by eROSITA as point sources.
-These galaxies associated to an X-ray detected point source in the eFEDS catalog span the optical -- near infra-red color-color plane in a similar fashion as the complete X-ray sample in this redshift range, see Fig. \ref{fig:colorcolor:gama}.
-Using the classification based on the broad band spectral energy distribution fits from \citet{Salvato2021arXiv210614520S} we note that GAMA galaxies matched to X-ray sources sample both the un-obscured AGN locus and, predominantly, the galaxy locus.

-Below, we discuss in more detail the possible contamination due to faint, undetected AGN or XRB, and the relationship with the alternative masking approaches.
+Indeed, masking these extended sources would bias low the X-ray profiles of high-mass galaxies.
+The other masks enable us to investigate systematic effects due to the masking procedure.
+In particular, we present a detailed comparison with the results from the M3 mask, which include the emission from all the GAMA sources detected by eROSITA as point sources. {The set of GAMA galaxies matched to X-ray point sources sample both the unobscured and the obscured AGN loci.
+Their luminosity ranges from $5\times 10^{40}$ to $2\times 10^{44}$ erg s$^{-1}$ in the soft-X-ray band.} Below, we discuss in more detail the possible contamination due to faint, undetected AGN or XRBs, and the relationship with the alternative masking approaches.